Custom Car Registration in Arkansas

 Fees to Register a Custom or Antique Vehicle in Arkansas

 The last step in the custom or antique vehicle registration procedure is to provide payment for the applicable fees to a local AR DFA branch.
 The application process for custom car registration and license plates may require drivers to pay a $50 fee for the first time and $25 for annual registration.
 Drivers who are registering antique cars, which are also known as historic or special autos, may be required to pay lower fees than those for a custom-built vehicle.
-The antique car registration cost is $7 and owners may not be required to renew their car registration annually.
+The vintage car registration cost is $7 and owners may not be required to renew their car registration annually.

 Note: In addition to the renewing procedure for a custom or antique vehicle registration, drivers are also required to renew car registrations for their standard passenger vehicles.